geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 The matrix equations $$\eqref{rho-varpro},\eqref{rw-varpro}$$ are generalizations of the vector identities $$\eqref{def-rwls}, \eqref{def-rw}$$.
-But there's a problem here, that prevents us from just plugging these results into off-the-shelf nonlinear least squares -such as Levenberg-Marquardt- minimizers like we did last time.
+But there's a problem here, that prevents us from just plugging these results into off-the-shelf nonlinear least squares minimizers like we did last time.
 The problem is that those implementations usually require us to give the residual as one single vector.
 Additionally, we typically need to specify the Jacobian matrix of the residual vector.